ThuyNT13/timerGrid/README.md

 # setInterval and setTimeout

-Trying to better understand how `setInterval` and `setTimeout` work because there's nothing like building a project to test your assumption and prove them wrong or right.
+Trying to better understand how `setInterval` and `setTimeout` work because there's nothing like building a project to test your assumptions and prove them wrong or right.
 And I was proven wrong as what I expected to happen didn't.

 ### setInterval